Dakshkumar47/fake-news-classifier/README.md

 **Project overview**

-This repo contains:

-a training script that:
+This repo contains a training script that:

   1.loads Real.csv and Fake.csv,